 Jan Joosten and wife immigrated to America on the ship “de Vos” leaving Amsterdam, Netherlands.
 “D’vos sailed on 31 August 1662, arrived on 14 November 1662 under Captain Jacob Jansz Hays.”

 The names of the wife and children were not noted in the ship manifest, but we know that the wife was Macyke Hendricx.
 About the children, you will find various arguments on this subject, including who the five children were, whether Jan Joosten was their biological father, in what order they were born, and what became of them.
-It’s pretty much accepted that four of the children were Gysbert Crom, Lysbeth Crom, Geertje Crom and Joost Janse van Meteren.
+It’s pretty much accepted that four of the children were Gysbert Crom, Lysbeth Crom, Geertje Crom and Joost Janse Van Meteren.
 Some believe that three of the children are the children of Willem Crom and two are the children of Jan Joost.
 Others believe that four of the children were Crom children.
 The fifth child’s name is a matter of discussion with a variety of names.
-I’ve come up with my own theories and why which i’ll cover in another post.
-You can find out more about the children on my post Jan Joosten & Macyke Hendricks Children.
+I’ve come up with my own theories and why which i’ve covered in my Crom Children Post.